qgis/QGIS-Documentation/docs/user_manual/style_library/3d_symbols.rst

   * :guilabel:`Clear coat roughness`: controls the roughness of the clear coat surface.
 Higher values create a matte clear coat, lower values create a shiny, glossy clear coat.
   * :guilabel:`Emission`: an optional setting where users can select solid emission color for metal rough material.
-    Useful for creating emissive solid color material.
+    Useful for creating emissive solid color material that are not impacted by scene lighting.
     Adjust the :guilabel:`Emission strength` value to control the intensity of the light.
+    Check |checkbox| :guilabel:`No Emission` if you want materials which are dependent on lighting.

   Use the :guilabel:`Opacity` slider to adjust transparency.
 * :guilabel:`Physically Based (with textures)`: same as the :guilabel:`Physically Based`, but users can